xgabrielrf/DevSecOps/Hacking and Securing Docker Containers.md

-### User namespaces for isolation between containers and hosts
+### Use namespaces for isolation between containers and hosts

 Now I'll tell you how to *fix* this problem.